The Maison Enfant Soleil, designed by Bonneville Draw Has Made Someone Very Fortunate

-Opération Enfant Soleil spokesperson Alain Dumas took the opportunity to introduce his collaborator, Enfant Soleil Angéline.
+Dany Bonneville, co-president of Bonneville Homes, is very proud to see the family business pursue its philanthropic mission.
+He was thrilled to unveil the image of this magnificent home, which will bear Angéline’s name in honour of the project’s Enfant Soleil ambassador.
 Angéline suffered from acute respiratory distress syndrome when she was one.
 Her lungs were seriously afflicted, her liver was visibly swollen and, initially, treatments didn’t produce the expected results.
 Fortunately, the use of a high-frequency ventilator and the installation of chest tubes for each lung allowed her to recover.
 Today, Angéline is six years old.
 She is healthy and can aspire to a normal life.

 Last year, more than $2 million was raised by ticket sales for the draw.
 Since the first edition, draws for Enfant Soleil houses have helped raise over $22 million.